garden tales from a Brit abroad

 In the themed gardens, progress was more mixed.
 Generally the little gardens seemed to be well maintained and looked attractive.
 Routine maintenance was certainly happening: beds were being dug over and winter plantings made (here, some recently-planted pansies in the blue garden).

+But some of the gardens were closed to the public, their entrances blocked with barriers for no obvious reason.
 All the water cascades were resolutely empty and fenced off, with weeds starting to colonise the spaces.
 Let’s hope that the repair of these will be phase two of the renovation.

 The delightful, preposterously expensive, glasshouses linked to each garden were also “momentanément fermées” [temporarily closed] to the public for an unspecified technical reason, but the plants within seemed well cared for.

 One horrid addition since my last visit, on the boundary between the main lawn and the themed gardens, was a vast rectangular structure, which serves as a ticket booth and exhibition space for the tethered balloon that has long provided rides from the park.

 It was startlingly white, standing out alarmingly from a distance, even with all the lurid orange fencing and green barriers currently stretching across the lawn.